Single-shot holographic compression from the area law

 with $\mathbf{X}=(X_1,\dots, X_{|\Lambda|})$ and $\mathbf{P}=(P_1,\dots, P_{|\Lambda|})$ denoting the coordinates and momenta and allowing for arbitrary finite-ranged couplings between the position coordinates (our results generalize to models with momentum-couplings). \begin{theorem}[Gaussian bosonic holographic compression] Consider ground states of gapped, finite-ranged Hamiltonians of the form as in Eq.\ (\ref{frmt}) on a regular lattice.
 Then there exist constants $C_1,C_2>0$ so that for any region $A$, any $\varepsilon>0$ and any width

 there exists a Gaussian unitary $U_A$ acting only in $A$ which disentangles the bulk of $A$ from the complement of $A$,

-where $|\chi\rangle$ is supported on $A^c\cup \partial_{l}A$ and $\ket{\emptyset}$ is the vacuum-state in the bulk. \end{theorem} The proof of this result is presented in the supplemental material.
+where $|\chi\rangle$ is supported on $A^c\cup \partial_{l}A$ and $\ket{\emptyset}$ is the vacuum state in the bulk. \end{theorem} The proof of this result is presented in Appendix~\ref{app:gaussian}.
 While the width of the thickened boundary now very slightly depends on the size of the region $A$ through $\log(|A|)$, the dependence on the error $\varepsilon$ only scales as $\log(1/\varepsilon)$, which is a strong improvement compared to the general result on spin systems, where the error scales as $1/\varepsilon$.
 This suggests that also in the case of spin systems an improved scaling with $\varepsilon$ can be achieved if one incorporates more properties of ground states of local Hamiltonians than just the area law.

 \emph{Conclusions. } We provided an operational single-shot interpretation of the area law by showing that the quantum information contained in a region of space can be compressed onto its thickened boundary, with a small error independent of the system-size.
 For spin systems, our results hold without any further assumption on the state and Hamiltonian besides the fact that the state fulfills an area law.
 The results follow from an inequality that shows that any probability distribution with Shannon entropy $H$ can be approximated to precision $\varepsilon$ by one with support of dimension $\exp(H/\varepsilon)$.
 We believe that this inequality will be useful beyond the application considered here when low-entropic quantum states on high dimensional spaces have to be approximated.
 For spin systems we also discussed the emergence of an approximate correspondence between bulk and boundary operators by showing that correlation functions of bulk-operators that (approximately) commute with the projection onto the low-energy subspace of the entanglement Hamiltonian can be calculated in the representation on the thickened boundary.